h-REA/graphql-developer-docs/thinking-and-expressing-valueflows.md

 ![a web browser with 3 panels lined up horizontally, the left has code in it, the middle is empty, and right has some developer documentation](https://i.imgur.com/14flkez.png)

 It is a user interface, but isn't an "end user application".
-It is a "graphiql" explorer, built for mostly for engaging as a developer with a ["graphql"](https://graphql.org/) application programming interface (API).
-However, anyone can use it, and you're encouraged you to stick with this, and see what you can do. [https://github.com/graphql/graphiql](https://github.com/graphql/graphiql).
-The "i" stands for "interactive".
+It is a "[graphiql](https://github.com/graphql/graphiql)" explorer (the "i" stands for "interactive"), built for mostly for engaging as a developer with a ["graphql"](https://graphql.org/) application programming interface (API).
+However, anyone can use it, and you're encouraged to stick with this, and see what you can do.

 This interface is super handy for testing and getting to know the ValueFlows data structures and functions.